shelvacu/fwrf/README.md

 ### Actual Implementation Details

 In the interest of SPEED, the actual code works a bit differently.
-The `CharSet` type is a HashSet in spirit, but a `u32`-backed bitmap in practice (thus set intersection becomes a bitwise and).
-This means that there is a limit of 32 possible values.
-These are represented as 0..32 in a `u8`, in a wrapper called `EncodedChar`.
+The `CharSet` type is a HashSet in spirit, but a uint-backed bitmap in practice (thus set intersection becomes a bitwise and).
+This means that there is a limit of 32, 64, or 128 possible values.
+These are represented as 0..128 in a `u8`, in a wrapper called `EncodedChar`.
 There's also a special null value, 255.
 An `Option<_>` is not used because:

 1. I want the value to fit in one byte.
 2. I want to be able to set the Nth bit in a CharSet(u32) without an extra addition step, which means 0 must be used for one of the meaningful values, and so I cannot use a `NonZeroU8`.